 - Stir together the flour and salt.
 Add food coloring, using quite a bit if you want a darker color.
 Add just enough water to moisten the dough, stirring well until the dough sticks together.
 Add water a little bit at a time, if necessary, until the dough forms a ball.

 - Roll the dough to at least 1/4″ thickness – no thinner or the dried ornaments will be rather fragile.
 Thicker is even better, but will take longer to dry.
-Use a straw to poke a hole near the top of each ornament.

 - Use cookie cutters to cut out desired shapes and place on a pan to dry for at 24-72 hours.